 Will this be the only opportunity to be awarded an Anti-Racism Grant?

-We are pursuing additional funding for this initiative after this initial grant period, and so we may be in contact with non-winning project teams in the future if additional funding opportunities become available, whether through the SIOP Foundation or other sources to which we have access.
+We are pursuing additional funding for this initiative, and so we may seek project proposals in the future if additional funding opportunities become available, whether through the SIOP Foundation or other sources to which we have access.

 Is there a budget proposal range for the projects?

 Currently, $50,000 is available for this round of Anti-Racism Grants, and SIOP intends to fully fund as many top-rated proposals as possible.
 There is no suggested budget total for grant proposals.
 Grant proposal budgets can be submitted for up to the maximum currently available ($50,000).
 If the winning proposal requested $50,000, then the full amount would be awarded to that project team.
 If the winners requested less than that amount, then the Anti-Racism Grant Subcommittee will determine how best to divide the remaining funds amongst the remaining finalists while also fully funding each winner’s proposal.
 In addition, the subcommittee may recommend additional funding sources.
 It is acceptable to note that you are open to partial funding (specifying the minimum amount that is needed), but the intent is to provide full funding to the SIOP portion of selected project(s).